Ensuring Equal Justice for All

 Governor Cuomo has aggressively pushed smart and fair criminal justice policies to ensure New York State remains a national leader in progressive reform.

 These reforms to the criminal justice system have resulted in a drastic reduction in mass-incarceration, while simultaneously enhancing public safety.
-Since Governor Cuomo took office, New York State has closed 26 adult and juvenile detention facilities – more than any other administration in state history.
-These prison closures eliminated over 7,000 beds resulting in an annual savings of over $200 million.
+Governor Cuomo has closed 18 correctional facilities - more than any other administration in state history.
+These prison closures eliminated almost 10,000 beds resulting in an annual savings of about $300 million.

-Since Governor Cuomo took office in 2011, the prison population has decreased by nearly 12,000 people – a 21% reduction.
-In fact, the current population is at its lowest level in thirty years and leads the nation with the lowest imprisonment rate of any large state.
-At the same time, New York State has remained the safest large state in the country with the lowest crime rate and incarceration rate among the most populous states.
-In 2017, reported index crime in the state reached an all-time low since reporting began in 1975.
+Since Governor Cuomo took office in 2011, the prison population has declined by more than 25,800 - a 45% reduction - from 57,229 to 31,419 people, as of March 31, 2021.
+In fact, the current DOCCS population is at its lowest level in more than 30 years, with New York leading the nation with the lowest imprisonment rate of any large state.
+At the same time, New York State has remained one of the safest large states in the country with low crime and incarceration rates.

-Under Governor Cuomo’s leadership, New York will continue to push progressive reforms to maintain New York’s status as the safest large state in the nation, without an unnecessary and counterproductive reliance on incarceration.
+Under Governor Cuomo’s leadership, New York will continue to push progressive reforms to maintain New York’s status as one of the safest large states in the nation, without an unnecessary and counterproductive reliance on incarceration.

 Improving New York's Criminal Justice System